estebanmunchjones2019/takeaways/angular-academind/takeaways.md

 #### Adding query params

 example: adding `?print=pretty` to the request url.
-It can be done manually, or, using a config object, below `headers`:
+It can be done manually with string interpolation, or inside the config object, below `headers`:

 ````typescript
 //service.ts